google/WebFundamentals/src/content/en/fundamentals/guides/your-first-offline-web-app/step-5.markdown

   - paulkinlan
 ---

-The first step to making our app work offline is to register a Service Worker.
+The first step to making the app work offline is to register a Service Worker, a script that allows background functionality without the need for an open web page or user interaction.

 This takes two simple steps:

 1. Create a javascript file that will be the Service Worker.